ideapark/cafe/README.md

-`coffee` was born out to be used to make `remote network` http(s) services available at local, so you're able to start your local coding and debugging, without spinning up all the dependency services at local, because these dependency http(s) services are hard or even impossible to run at local:
+`coffee` was born out to be used to make `remote network` http(s) services available at local, so you're able to start your local coding and debugging, without spinning up all the remote dependency services at local, because these dependency http(s) services are hard or even impossible to run at local:

 1. they have their own dependency services or middlewares
 2. too much resources (cpu, memory) are needed to run them all
-3. too much effort to ensure them always work (e,g. new version came out)
+3. too much effort to ensure them always work (e,g. new versions come out with new apis)

 In one word, you just want all the dependency http(s) services out there and always ready to be comsumed. so you could focus on your own